patriciayeh/cybersecurity-portfolio/learning-log/README.md

-# Learning Log
+# 📝 Learning Log

-This folder contains all my notes and documentation from cybersecurity learning activities, including courses, books, workshops, and labs.
+Welcome to my brain dump of cybersecurity knowledge!
+This is where I take notes, jot down key concepts, and keep track of everything I’m learning from courses, books, workshops, and labs.

-## Subfolders
+## What You’ll Find Here
-- **courses/** – Notes from LinkedIn Learning, Coursera, ISC² prep, and other online courses
+- **courses/** – Notes from online courses (LinkedIn Learning, Coursera, etc.)
-- **labs/** – Notes from hands-on lab exercises
-- **books/** – Summaries and notes from cybersecurity books
+- **books/** – Key takeaways and summaries from cybersecurity reads
-- **workshops/** – Notes from webinars, bootcamps, or WiCyS events
+- **workshops/** – Notes from WiCyS workshops, webinars, and bootcamps

-## File Format
-Each file should include:
-- Name and Date
+- **labs/** – Mini notes from lab exercises tied to what I’m learning

+## How I Use This Folder
+Every file is like a little diary entry:
+- What I studied
+- What tools or skills I used
-- Objectives
+- My personal takeaways
-- Key Concepts Learned
-- Tools Used
-- Personal Takeaways

-> Example: `learning-log/courses/foundations-of-cybersecurity.md`
+> Bonus: It’s my way of making sure I actually remember what I learn!